 The Department of Applied Mathematics houses world class data scientists, statisticians and mathematicians working with complex datasets, statistical modeling and strong interdisciplinary research connections and opportunities.
 Students receive high-level training in statistical theory and data science techniques.
 A capstone course allows students to collaborate with scientists in and around the University.
 Research opportunities are abound in the areas of statistical methodology, data analysis techniques for big data, statistical climatology, epidemiology, computational algorithms for complex datasets and financial mathematics.

-The Department of Applied Mathematics offers a Bachelor of Arts degree in statistics and data science through the College of Arts and Sciences.
+The Department of Applied Mathematics offers a Bachelor of Arts degree in Statistics and Data Science through the College of Arts and Sciences.
 The BA degree is designed with an emphasis on inter- and cross-disciplinary training, and is intended to prepare students for a wide range of careers in areas such as statistics, data analytics, data science, business, engineering, economics, public health, epidemiology, insurance, forestry, psychology, social justice and human rights.

-The Department of Applied Mathematics offers a minor in applied mathematics and a minor in statistics.
+Moreover, the Department of Applied Mathematics offers a minor in applied mathematics and a minor in statistics.
 Declaration of a minor is open to any student enrolled at CU Boulder, regardless of college or school.

-The Department of Applied Math offers a broad range of undergraduate research opportunities funded by National Science Foundation grants, and students can gain professional exposure through the student chapter of the Society of Industrial and Applied Mathematics (SIAM) on campus.
+The Department of Applied Mathematics offers a broad range of undergraduate research opportunities funded by a variety of federal agencies.
+Working with faculty, students in Statistics and Data Science have developed solutions to problems in big data, statistical climatology, epidemiology, computational algorithms for complex datasets, financial mathematics, networks, signal processing and mathematical biology.
+Students can gain professional exposure through the student chapter of the Society of Industrial and Applied Mathematics (SIAM) on campus.